Extended-Thunder/send-later/index.md

   between delivering messages.
-You might need to do this if your mail server gets uptight when you attempt to send adjacent messages too quickly or if you send a lot of messages with Send Later and your server gets uptight if you send too many messages in two short a period of time.
+You might need to do this if your mail server gets uptight when you attempt to send adjacent messages too quickly or if you send a lot of messages with Send Later and your server gets uptight if you send too many messages in too short a period of time.

 <a name="thunderbird-config-editor"></a>
 ### Thunderbird's Config Editor